 Stress is a part of everyday life.
 However, when the nervous system is overwhelmed by stress, it inundates the body with chemicals that prepare it for “fight or flight.”
 Yet while the stress response is needed for learning, creativity, and can be beneficial in situations where you need to act quickly, it wears the body down when there is constant activation.

 The Benefits of Eliciting the Relaxation Response

-Studies reveal that relaxation may reduce the damage caused by the negative effects of stress and have a positive effect on our health.
+Studies reveal that proper relaxation may have a positive effect on our overall health and well-being.
 Essentially, when we activate the relaxation response, it enhances our immune system functioning.
 This means an improvement in breathing, sleep patterns, digestion and mental clarity occurs.
 Moreover, when we allow the system to experience this rest, it creates a balance awareness that enables us to make healthier and wiser lifestyle choices.
 It also empowers us to pursue and embrace more joy and peace within.

 Utilizing Relaxation Techniques